 ddv -) host: JavaScript Component

-Configuration of the BB07 can be done in two places
+Configuration of the BB07 can be done in three places

-The given parameters follows REST-API type of GET parameters, so only values that could be publicly seen or strongly encrypted values are allowed.
+The given parameters follow REST-API type of GET parameters, so only values that could be publicly seen or strongly encrypted values are allowed.

 Background Component: D3.js Available at D3.js Git https://github.com/d3/d3